sanjeevai/PyTorchImageClassifier/README.md

 through the network and measuring the accuracy provided an **accuracy of 86%**.

 <a id="save_ckp"></a>
+<a id="attr"></a>

 ### Save the Checkpoint

-Now that the network is trained, I'll save the model so that I can load it later for making predictions.
-I also want to save other things such as the mapping of **classes** to **indices** which I can get from one of the image datasets:
+Now that the network is trained, we'll save the model so that we can load it later for making predictions.
+We also want to save other things such as the mapping of **classes** to **indices** which we can get from one of the image datasets:
 `image_datasets['train'].class_to_idx`.
-I will attach this to the model as an attribute which will make inference easier later on.
+We will attach this to the model as an attribute which will make inference easier later on.

-I'll want to completely rebuild the model later so I can use it for inference, so I will include any information I need in the checkpoint.
+We'll completely rebuild the model later so we can use it for inference, so we will include any information we need in the checkpoint.

-If I want to load
+If we want to load
-the model and keep training, I'll need to save the number of epochs as well as the optimizer state, `optimizer.state_dict`.
-I'll definitely use this trained model in Part 2, so it is best to save now.
+the model and keep training, we'll need to save the number of epochs as well as the optimizer state, `optimizer.state_dict`.
+We'll definitely use this trained model in Part 2, so it is best to save now.

-<a id="attr"></a>

 ```python
 # save the checkpoint